Silver Springs State Park

 Silver Springs State Park, formerly known as Silver River State Park, is a Florida state park located on the Silver River in Marion County.
-The park contains Silver Springs, Florida's first tourist attraction.
+The park contains Silver Springs, one of the largest artesian spring systems in the world and Florida's first major tourist attraction.

-The Silver Springs attraction dates to the 1870s.
-In 1985, the state purchased the land surrounding Silver Springs to spare it from development, creating the Silver River State Park.
-In 1993, the state acquired Silver Springs, as well, though it continued to be operated privately.
-In 2013, the state took over control of Silver Springs, merging it with the adjacent parkland to create Silver Springs State Park.

 History

+Silver Springs

+The Silver Springs attraction dates to the 1870s, when glass-bottom boats first began operating on the crystal-clear waters.
+In the early 20th century, the site became a major tourist destination featuring jungle cruises, wildlife exhibits, and film locations for Hollywood movies, including several Tarzan films.

+In 1985, the State of Florida purchased approximately 5,000 acres of surrounding land to protect it from development, establishing Silver River State Park.
+In 1993, the state acquired the main Silver Springs attraction, though it continued to operate under private management.
+On October 1, 2013, the state took full control of the headsprings area, merged it with the adjacent Silver River State Park, and officially created Silver Springs State Park.

 State park

 The Silver River from within the park.

 In 1985, the State of Florida purchased about 5,000 acres of undeveloped land around Silver Springs to keep it from being developed.
 The land was turned over to the Department of Recreation and Parks in 1987, creating the Silver River State Park.
 The same year, Marion County Schools constructed the Silver River Museum and Environmental Education Center on the property.
 Little else was at the park until 1999, when the state began construction on a ranger station, campground, and kayak launch.

 In 1993, the state purchased Silver Springs with the ultimate intention of taking it over.
 The previous owners continued to operate the attraction under lease.
 It went through several operators before Palace Entertainment took over management of Silver Springs Nature Theme Park in 2002.
 In January 2013, after years of declining profits and increasing environmental problems, the state took over control of the park, releasing Palace Entertainment from their obligations.
 The same year, they merged Silver Springs into Silver River State Park, creating Silver Springs State Park.